monsieurbadia/d2k.js/README.md

 ## <a name="support"></a> <img src="assets/icons/icon-supports.svg"/> Support

-*⭐️ this repository if this project helped you!*
+*⭐️ this repository if this project helped you! you're a BAWS*

 ## <img src="assets/icons/icon-heart.svg"/> Contributors